Timeline of the prelude to the Russian invasion of Ukraine: February

+Two Ukrainian soldiers and a 51 year old civilian from Novoluhanske were killed in Zaitseve.

 In Putin's televised "address concerning the events in Ukraine" before the announcement, he stated his belief that Vladimir Lenin was the "author and architect" of Ukraine and labeled Ukrainians who had taken down Lenin's monuments "ungrateful descendants", saying "This is what they call decommunization.
 Do you want decommunization?
 Well, that suits us just fine.
 But it is unnecessary, as they say, to stop halfway.
 We are ready to show you what real decommunization means for Ukraine."